 3. Copy Checkbox to Other Cells

-After inserting checkbox in the first cell, you can copy and paste the same checkbox to all the required cells.
+After inserting checkbox in the first cell, you can copy and paste the same checkbox to other cells.

 1. Right-click on the Checkbox > select Copy in the contextual menu.